 So here’s five quick choices you DO have.
 A few ideas on where you can make an upfront decision on what’s important to you as an individual in order to save more of what you earn:

 Exercise is key to living a long, healthy life.
-But is that gym membership an essential?
+But is that gym membership essential?
 Is exercise outdoors an option for you?
-I can’t stand the view from our local gym’s treadmill and much prefer fresh air, but we all know there’s massive benefits to having a gym membership if you use it, and it all depends on your goals.
+I can’t stand the view from our local gym’s treadmill and much prefer fresh air, but we all know there are massive benefits to having a gym membership if you use it, and it all depends on your goals.
 Strength training, bulking – probably need a gym.
 Winter in the middle of Canada, sure, it’s tough to run on icy roads.

 It depends on your goals.
 Break it down, look at what you’re doing at the gym, if you could do it elsewhere, give it a go if you’re trying to save more money.